TheReallyRealComedian/PipelineIntel_V1/README.md

 ## Key Features

+- **Hierarchical Process Modeling**: Define manufacturing processes with unlimited nesting (e.g., Phase → Stage → Operation), allowing for both high-level and granular analysis.
-- **Dynamic Data Tables**: Interactive tables with client-side sorting, filtering, and inline editing.
+- **Dynamic Data Tables**: Interactive tables with client-side sorting, filtering, and inline editing for all major data entities.
-- **Flexible Column Management**: Users can customize which columns to display for each entity type.
+- **Customizable Views**: Users can customize which columns to display for each entity, with preferences saved locally.
-- **JSON Data Import**: Import data with a preview and conflict resolution before committing changes.
+- **Advanced Data Import**: A robust JSON import system with a preview screen, conflict resolution, and automatic foreign key resolution by name.
+- **LLM Chat Integration**: A built-in chat interface to interact with and analyze the database's content using various Large Language Models.
+- **Advanced Challenge Management**: A sophisticated system to track manufacturing challenges, distinguishing between those inherited from a process template and those added or excluded on a per-product basis.
+- **Process Templates**: Define standard manufacturing process flows for different modalities (e.g., Monoclonal Antibody, Small Molecule) to ensure consistency.
-- **Custom Data Export**: Generate tailored JSON exports with token counting for LLM applications.
+- **Custom Data Export**: Generate tailored JSON exports with fine-grained field selection and a token counter for LLM prompt engineering.
-- **User Authentication**: Secure user registration and login system.
+- **Secure User Authentication**: A complete user registration and login system.
-- **LLM Integration Settings**: User-specific API key management for various LLM providers.
-- **Modern UI**: Responsive design with Boehringer Ingelheim branding.
+- **Modern UI**: A responsive design using Boehringer Ingelheim branding and a collapsible sidebar for improved navigation.

 ## Project Structure